mavryk-network/mavryk-protocol/docs/introduction/howtouse.rst

 To encourage a baker to include our operation, and in general to pay for the cost of running the blockchain, each operation usually includes a fee that goes to the baker.
-Fees are variable over time and depend on many factors but the Octez client selects a default for us.
+Fees are variable over time and depend on many factors but the Mavkit client selects a default for us.

 The last important bit of our receipt is the balance updates that